chadbramwell/write_a_c_compiler/README.md

   * Re-wrote how all variables are generated.
 They now generate a string as offset from rsp (ex: 32(%rsp)) or as an offset from rip for global vars (ex: my_global(%rip)).
 * 10/25/2019 - **STAGE 10+ START** Going it on my own from here.
   * (3 hours) Functions now support a return type of void.
+* 10/28/2019
+  * (two days?) rewrote some directory iteration code. cleanup_artifacts function
+  * (1 hour) Added support for single-quote values.
+They are interpreted as uint64_t. i.e. 'A' gives back a value of 65.
+Now we can "putchar('H');" instead of "putchar(72);" like we did in stage_9's hello_world.c.
+NOTE: I'm on my own here, no clue if this is correct behavior.
+I'm assuming I'll add proper error-checking if a user attempts to stuff values into non-int types (once we support them).

 ## Performance Status
 A lot of work to be done optimizing.
 Some info: